 Somewhere between red and cream, sits another popular Goldendoodle coat color: apricot!
 This color is deeper and warmer than cream.
 And it’s lighter and more subtle than red.

-Apricot Goldendoodles could almost fall in the red color family, but their coloring is really lighter and brighter and deserving of its own color category.
+The apricot Goldendoodle could almost fit in the red color family, but their coloring is really lighter and brighter and deserving of their own color category.